Element Review: Features, Pricing, Pros and Cons

 Does Element offer enterprise pricing?

 Yes, Element offers custom enterprise pricing for larger organizations.
 Enterprise plans typically include dedicated support, custom integrations, advanced security features, and flexible contract terms.
-Contact Element's sales team for a custom quote based on your specific requirements.
+Contact Element sales team for a custom quote based on your specific requirements.

 What integrations does Element support?